Privacy Notice – Public

 The legal basis for the processing of your Special Category Personal Data is: –

-• Subject to suitable and specific measures having been taken to safeguard your fundamental rights and freedoms, the processing is necessary for the performance of a function conferred on us under the Local Government Acts (as amended) and various other enactments, in accordance with Section 49 of the Data Protection Act 201;
+- Subject to suitable and specific measures having been taken to safeguard your fundamental rights and freedoms, the processing is necessary for the performance of a function conferred on us under the Local Government Acts (as amended) and various other enactments, in accordance with Section 45 and 49 of the Data Protection Act 2018 and Article 9 GDPR;

 Who do we share this information with?